 The CBRT payment systems (EFT and ESTS) are used for the Turkish Lira payment and domestic securities transactions.
 For foreign currency transactions, the correspondent bank accounts are used.
-For FX and cross-border securities settlement transactions, SWIFT ISO 15022 messages are used.
+For FX and cross-border securities settlement transactions, SWIFT ISO 15022 and ISO 200022 messages are used.
 Takasbank's own systems transform the customer orders into SWIFT messages at ISO 15022 standard and these SWIFT MT messages are sent to the relevant international institutions in order to finalize the settlement and custody transactions.
-Similarly, the SWIFT messages received from the international institutions are routed to Takasbank systems through exactly opposite transactions.
+Similarly, Takasbank systems splits the SWIFT messages received from the international institutions in ISO 15022 and ISO 20022 standards and routes these to Takasbank sub-systems.

 SWIFT system is used in the communications with the global custody institutions abroad and ISO 15022 standard is used as the communication standard.
 In this context, Takasbank internal systems have been designed in a manner to accept the SWIFT messages, to enter such messages into the internal systems and to convert the instructions triggered in the internal systems into SWIFT messages and to dispatch them to the relevant institution abroad over SWIFT.
-In order to ensure security in SWIFT communications, the bank uses a SWIFT application called "Customer security framework"; Bnnk compatibility with this application is declared on the SWIFT website and this compatibility is monitored by the Internal Control and Compliance Unit.
+In order to ensure security in SWIFT communications, the bank uses a SWIFT application called "Customer security framework"; Bnnk compatibility with this application is declared on the SWIFT website and this compatibility is monitored by the Internal Control Unit.

 In addition, the AML application is used for controlling sanctions lists.
 The Sanctions List Inquiry (AML) product allows the Bank to automatically scan our Bank's records for sanctioned persons listed in OFAC, UN, UK, EU and FATF natural and legal person sanction lists.
-The AML program set up in our Bank is operated over swift transaction.
-In the swift transaction sent, the list of those in the sanctions list is sent to the Internal Control and Compliance Unit on an individual transaction basis; and the process is conducted after the Unit staff members instantaneously approve these transactions captured by such lists or the process is moved forward in consultation with the Senior Management if they are identified in the sanctions list.
+The AML program set up in our Bank is operated over EFT and SWIFT transaction.
+In EFT and SWIFT transaction sent, the list of those in the sanctions list is sent to the Legislation and Compliance Unit on an individual transaction basis; and the process is conducted after the Unit staff members instantaneously approve these transactions captured by such lists or the process is moved forward in consultation with the Senior Management if they are identified in the sanctions list.